 The WRECtangle is an onboard flight computer designed during my time as the propulsion manager at the Wildcat Rocket Engineering Club (WREC).Â

 This is a full flight computer, providing data acquisition, roll control, and remote telemetry capabilities.
 It will be the brains for WREC's more advanced rocket, named "Jebediah" (Jeb).
-This board will operate servo-actuated and solenoid valves to control the propulsion system of this rocket, among other things.
+This board was designed to operate servo-actuated and solenoid valves to control the propulsion system of this rocket, among other things.
 I have several documents detailing the functionality, requirements, chips themselves, and everything else about this board.
 I may add it in a future version of this website, so if you're curious, let me know!

 Design work began during the summer vacation, outlining desired functionality, constraints, and system integration plans.
 I designed the board in KiCAD, with some tips from friends along the way.
 Believe it or not, I taught myself KiCAD through this.